Finished 6 June, 2015, edited 23 July, 2019

 Below: The Royal Palace of Holyroodhouse, viewed from a rock.
 I seem to have climbed a lot of them on my way, doubtless because they offered a grand view.
 In the background, Firth of Forth.

-Two more views of Edinburght from the battlements of the Castle (below)
+Two more views of Edinburgh taken from the battlements of the Castle (below).
+The city did not live up to its old nickname of "Ould Reekie".

 From Edinburgh, I moved due west to find myself at Loch Lomond, which is both a lake and a village (south of the lake itself).
 To the north, the HIghlands, to the south, the Lowlands of Scotland.
 A great tourist attraction.